simonalanjones/React-multi-step-form/README.md

 # React-multi-step-form

-A multi-wizard style form (multiple steps through mutiple forms) using JSON data.
+A multi-wizard style form builder (multiple steps through mutiple forms) using JSON data.
+See config directory for example form configs.

 ## Built with